-For example, for each order of harmonic of a 100 MHz signal, we can set both the center frequency and CF step to 100 MHz, and press Reverse continuously to show the harmonics sequentially at the center of the frequency display.
+For example, for each order of harmonic of a 100 MHz signal, you can use set both the center frequency and CF step to 100 MHz, and press the down direction key continuously to show the harmonics sequentially at the center of the screen.

-2.1.1.5 Signal Track
+2.1.1.6 Signal Track

-Tracks signals with unstable frequency and less than 3 dB transient variation in amplitude by placing the Marker1 (see Marker Measurements) onto the measured signal to track the variation continuously.
+Tracks signals with unstable frequency and less than 3 dB transient variation in amplitude by placing the Marker1 (see "Marker Measurements") onto the measured signal to track the variation continuously.